PurdueElectricRacing/PERterpreter/README.md

 - tests are not callable from other tests / routines, but routines can be callable from other tests and routines
 - string literals can be either "" or ''
 - values which come in the form of a buffer (aka an array) will be converted to strings to be stored in the global response object
-- overloading any globally defined variables is not allowed.
-All variable names must be unique
+  - this is for ease of comparisons
 - global variables must be declared at the top of the file
 - routines must be declared after global var decls, and before test decls
 - CAN message objects have [] and .length operators